Gerley/data_generator/README.md

 You set table's the attributes in a xml config file and the data_generator generates the data this table.

+Note: this script were tested with python 2.7.

 # Download
 Just clone this git repository: git clone `https://github.com/gerley/data_generator.git`